Inseparable local uniformization: On schemes over valuation rings

-\begin{cor} Let $A$ be an integral geometrically unibranch local ring and $L$ be an extension of $\Frac(A)$ of a finite degree $n$.
+\begin{cor} Let $A$ be a geometrically unibranch local domain and let $L$ be an extension of $\Frac(A)$ of finite degree $n$.
 Then $\Nr_L(A)$ is a semi-local ring with at most $n$ maximal ideals and the birational fiber of $A$ in $L$ is the disjoint union of the connected components which are the birational fibers of the closed points of $\Nr_L(\Spec(A))$. \end{cor} \begin{proof} By \cite[$\rm IV_4$, 18.10.16(i)]{ega} any finite $L$-modification $X\to Y:=\Spec(A)$ has at most $n$ closed points.
 Since $\Nr_L(Y)$ is the projective limit of finite $L$-modifications of $Y$, it has at most $n$ closed points too.
-In particular, $\Nr_L(A)$ is semi-local with at most $n$ maximal ideals, and it is clear that the birational fiber of $A$ is the disjoint union of the birational fibers of the closed points of $\Nr_L(Y)$ which are connected by Theorem \ref{Zarconth}. \end{proof}
+In particular, $\Nr_L(A)$ is semi-local with at most $n$ maximal ideals, and it is clear that the birational fiber of $A$ is the disjoint union of the birational fibers of the closed points of $\Nr_L(Y)$, which are connected by Theorem \ref{Zarconth}. \end{proof}